-- 80. The Electoral Officer shall appoint deputies and interpreters as he or she deems necessary, who shall work under his or her direction. - 81.
-The Deputy Electoral Officer shall have such powers as described in this Code as well as those powers of the Electoral Officer as delegated to the deputy by the Electoral Officer. - 82.
-A Deputy Electoral Officer shall not be a Council Member or a Candidate in the Election. - 83.
-Every Deputy Electoral Officer shall swear an oath of office to: - a. uphold and comply with this Code and all the laws of the community; - b. fulfill the duties and responsibilities of his or her office under this Code; - c. carry out his or her duties faithfully, honestly, impartially and to the best of his or her abilities; - keep confidential, both during and after his or her term of office, any matter or information which, under this Code, community law or policy, is considered confidential; and - e. always act in the best interests of the community in carrying out his or her duties. - 84.
-The Electoral Officer may make such orders and issue such instructions consistent with the provisions of this Code as he or she may deem necessary for the effective administration of the election.
+- 97. The electoral officer shall appoint deputies and interpreters as he or she deems necessary, who shall work under his or her/direction.) - 98.
+The deputy electoral officer shall have such powers as described in this code as well as those powers of the electoral officer as delegated to the deputy by the electoral officer. - 99.
+A deputy electoral officer shall not be a member of council or a candidate in the election. - 100.
+Every deputy electoral officer shall swear an oath of office to: - a. uphold and comply with this code, the Code of Ethics and all the laws of the community; - b. fulfill the duties and responsibilities of his or her office under this code; - carry out his or her duties faithfully, honestly, impartially and to the best of his or her abilities; - d. keep confidential, both during and after his or her term of office, any matter or information which, under this code, community law or policy, is considered confidential; and - e. always act in the best interests of the community in carrying out his or her duties.

+101. The electoral officer may make such orders and issue such instructions consistent with the provisions of this code as he or she may deem necessary for the effective administration of the election.